checkcheckzz/coding-questions/README.md

 coding-problems
 ===============

-detect cycle in an array
+detect cycle in an array \n
 detect the longest cycle in an array